-If you have a website, you will most likely want to have users visit your website to interact with the assessment, instead of clearly seeing that they are on www.evalinator.com.
+If you have a website, you will most likely want to have users visit your website to interact with the assessment, instead of visiting www.evalinator.com after they click on your assessment.

 Doing that is simple.
 It’s the same as how you will embed a YouTube video into your webpage.